stratapp-ai/stratapp-ai.github.io/_blog/difference-between-okrs-and-kpis.md

 The OKR methodology was created Intel's founder, Andy Grove, and since brought to fame by [John Doer](https://stratappsaas.com/measure-what-matters-by-john-doerr/ "John Doer") and the founders of Google.

- are brilliant for driving strategy execution each week, month and quarter.
+OKRs are brilliant for driving strategy execution each week, month and quarter.